triska/clpz/README.md

     N = F, F = 2 ;
     N = 3,
     F = 6 .

+The advantage of using `(#=)/2` to express *arithmetic equality* is
+clear: It is a more general alternative for lower-level predicates.

 ## An impure alternative: Low-level integer arithmetic